-Today, we’ll walk you through our cast of blur-ful characters, give some brief how-to’s, and offer our humble opinions on what types of images benefit from which blur image effect.
+Today, we’ll walk you through our cast of blur-ful characters, give some brief how-to’s, and offer our humble opinions on what types of images benefit from which blur effect.

-- Open your image in the Editor.
+- Open your image in the PicMonkey Editor.

 - Select Soften (or another photo blurring effect) in the Effects tab and click the paintbrush icon.

 - When the Paint palette appears, click the checkbox labeled Reverse effect.
 This lets you paint effects onto select areas of your image.

 There’s no way to go wrong with these two, but if you’re struck with indecision, consider that Glowy will preserve more of your photo’s detail, while Soften blurs the whole shebang.
 And, like the Soften effect we talked about earlier, you can paint Bokeh Shapes onto specific parts of your image or use it on the entire thing.

 Since photo effects are better with a little of your own inimitable touch, you’ll wanna get to know Orton’s sliders for fiddling and other joyful experiments: